daemonraco/drtools/docs/generator.md

 Options:
-  -v, --version                              output the version number -h, --help                                 output usage information
+  -v, --version                              output the version number -h, --help                                 display help for command

 Commands:
   mock-routes|mr [options] <directory>       generates a mock-up routes configuration based on the contents of a directory.